bengarney/PBLabsProfiler/README.markdown

 This is a utilitarian profiler for use with Flash.
 It works with the [flash.sampler](http://livedocs.adobe.com/flash/9.0/ActionScriptLangRefV3/flash/sampler/package-detail.html) API.

 The PBLabsProfiler is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl.html).
-Copyright is held by PushButton Labs, LLC.
-If you'd like to use it under a different license please contact us at engine AT pushbuttonlabs DOT com.
+The code is (c) 2010 Ben Garney.
+If you'd like to use it under a different license please contact Ben at ben DOT garney AT gmail DOT com.

 There is an [official  forum for discussion, troubleshooting, and announcements](http://pushbuttonengine.com/forum/viewforum.php?f=16) on the [PushButton Engine site](http://www.pushbuttonengine.com).
+Thanks to PushButton Labs for donating forum space.

 Prerequisites
 -------------